christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 * and Pooling layers.

 Additionally, we’ll look at practical applications of CNNs in tasks like object detection and image classification, providing a clear understanding of their significance in real-world scenarios.
-Next, we may experiment with other flexible frameworks such as AutoKeras to handle various formats or automate model selections, while also exploring techniques for manipulating CNNs in tasks such as image regression for quality assessment, grading items, or estimating age from facial features.

 ## Learning Objectives :notebook:
 By the end of this lesson, we will be able to:

-• Explain the basic structure and functioning of Convolutional Neural Networks (CNNs).
+- Explain the basic structure and functioning of Convolutional Neural Networks (CNNs).
-• Describe the role of convolution, filters, and pooling layers in CNNs.
+- Describe the role of convolution, filters, and pooling layers in CNNs.
-• Identify key use cases for CNNs in image classification and object detection.
+- Identify key use cases for CNNs in image classification and object detection.
-• Apply the concepts learned to analyze a simple CNN architecture.
+- Apply the concepts learned to analyze a simple CNN architecture.
-• Discuss the advantages and limitations of using CNNs for image classification tasks.
+- Discuss the advantages and limitations of using CNNs for image classification tasks.

 ## Key Definitions and Examples :key: